-To use the SAS Code node to create a list of best potential donors, complete the following steps:
+To use the SAS Code node to create a list of best potential donors:

 - 1. Select the Utility tab on the Toolbar. - 2.
 Select the SAS Code node icon.
 Drag the node into the Diagram Workspace. - 3.
 Connect the Score node to the SAS Code node.